sso66/eagletonlabs-browserify-node-js/src/websockets/README.md

 > The WebSocket protocol is relatively simple to implement.
 It uses the HTTP protocol for initial handshake.
 After a successful handshake, a connection is established and the WebSocket essentially uses raw TCP to read/write data via `Duplex` steam?
 [WebSocket]

-#### Explore how to create WebSocket app lifecycle in Node.js and plain JavaScirpt or React.jsx
+#### TODO: how to create WebSocket app lifecycle in Node.js and plain JavaScirpt or React.jsx
   - To write a simple WebSocket *URL* client connecting to echo.websocket.org server  based on the `http`/`net` libraries
   - To write a complex WebSocket *HTTP GET* client (React.jsx) connecting to WebSocket server
   - (Node.js) based on the `http`/`websocket` libraries, then connecting to `net` TCP , `dgram` and `ip` via host-to-host communications